Spoleto is undoubtedly one of the most beautiful villages in Umbria to visit by motorbike and to add to one's itineraries in Italy.

 We first suggest the Tour of the Rocca, a panoramic walk around the top of the Colle Sant'Elia and Rocca Albornoziana, from which you can admire the splendid Spoleto valley and the Cathedral from above.

-Don't miss the black truffle, the undisputed leading actor of Spoleto cuisine and therefore wide to spaghetti with black truffles; the very rare celery from Trevi which is ideal for consumption raw, perhaps immersed in the exquisite Trevi oil or cooked "alla parmigiana".
+Don't miss the black truffle, the undisputed leading player in Spoleto cuisine and therefore making way for spaghetti with black truffles; the very rare celery of Trevi which lends itself ideally to consumption raw, perhaps dipped in exquisite Trevi oil or cooked "alla parmigiana".
 At the end of the meal you must try the crescionda, a typical dessert made with eggs, flour, chocolate, amaretti and mistral.